 - Traffic Violations

-Each case handled by Mastandrea Law is unique.
+Each case handled by Mastandrea Law, LLC is unique.
 Offenses typically fall under one of three categories.
 These include:

 - Traffic violations

-Although numerous criminal defense attorneys throughout Cleveland focus on minor offenses, Mastandrea Law focuses on helping clients with all types of criminal cases, no matter how serious the charge.
-Mastandrea Law knows how to tackle each case to put clients in the best possible position right from the start.
+Although numerous criminal defense attorneys throughout Cleveland focus on minor offenses, Mastandrea Law, LLC focuses on helping clients with all types of criminal cases, no matter how serious the charge.
+Mastandrea Law, LLC knows how to tackle each case to put clients in the best possible position right from the start.

 Common Cases We Handle For Clients On A Regular Basis